hertze/PoserFrames/README.md

 If you open the script **PoserFrames.jsx** in a text editor, you may want to experiment with changing the following settings:

-1. **borderThickness**: Border width in %, initially set to 4.
+1. **borderThickness_35mm**: Border width in % for 35mm, initially set to 3.

+2. **borderThickness_67**: Border width in % for 67, initially set to 2.

-2. **offset_factor**: How much offset is allowed, where 0 is none, 0.5 is medium and 1 is maximum.
+3. **offset_factor**: How much offset is allowed for 35mm and 67, where 0 is none, 0.5 is medium and 1 is maximum.

+4. **thin_border_odds**: = 3; The odds of getting a 35mm or 67 frame scanned right at one edge.
+1 is certain, 10 is 10% probable.

-3. **feather_factor**: How much feathering of the border you like.
+5. **feather_factor**: How much feathering of the border you like.
 The lower value, the more feathering.
 Initial value is 1200.